Micrognathia and Obstructive Sleep Apnea

 Micrognathia might sound like a complicated medical term, but it simply means having a smaller-than-normal lower jaw.

-While this might just seem like a unique facial feature, it can actually affect a person’s health, especially when it comes to breathing during sleep.
+While this might seem like a unique facial feature, it can actually affect a person’s health, especially breathing during sleep.

-One major condition linked to micrognathia is obstructive sleep apnea (OSA), a sleep disorder where breathing stops and starts repeatedly during sleep.
+One significant condition linked to micrognathia is obstructive sleep apnea (OSA), a sleep disorder where breathing stops and starts repeatedly during sleep.

 What Exactly Is Micrognathia?

 Micrognathia is a condition where the lower jaw (the mandible) is much smaller than average.
-It’s often present from birth and can appear on its own or as part of other conditions like Pierre Robin sequence or Treacher Collins syndrome.
+It’s often present from birth and can appear independently or as part of other conditions like Pierre Robin sequence or Treacher Collins syndrome.

-Having a small jaw can affect the way the mouth, tongue, and throat work together, especially when a person is asleep.
+A small jaw can affect how the mouth, tongue, and throat work together, especially when a person is asleep.

 What Is Obstructive Sleep Apnea?